Aoun2686/product-listing-react/README.md

 - Open the browser and go to <http://localhost:3000>.
 - View the product listing and click on a product card to see detailed information.

+## Mock Data

+Product data is mocked in the `productsData.js` file.
+You can replace it with real data when integrating with a backend.